Product

 How home pregnancy tests work

-Those little home pregnancy tests are pretty clever.
+Home pregnancy tests are pretty clever.
 They work by checking for a hormone called human chorionic gonadotropin (hCG), which your body only starts to make when you’re pregnant.
-The volume of hCG in your body (specifically, in your blood and urine) increases rapidly during early pregnancy, doubling every 48 hours between the fourth and sixth week of your pregnancy.
-If you want to know more, you can track your probable hCG levels at home using our hCG calculator.
+The volume of hCG in your body (specifically, in your blood and urine) increases rapidly during early pregnancy.
+To learn more about hCG you can use Flo’s hCG calculator.

 Most home pregnancy tests are urine tests.
 These involve holding a testing stick in your stream of pee or dipping it in a urine sample you’ve collected to test for the presence of hCG.
-You usually have to wait at least two minutes for the result — which can sometimes feel like the longest 120 seconds of your life.
-The result will usually show up as one or two lines, a plus or minus sign, or words such as “pregnant” or “not pregnant,” so be sure to read the instructions carefully so you know what to expect.
+You usually have to wait at least two minutes for the result and they’ll usually show up as one or two lines, a plus or minus sign, or words such as “pregnant” or “not pregnant.”
+However, every test is different so be sure to read the instructions carefully so you know what to expect.
 And remember: never use a test that has gone past its expiry date.

 How accurate are home pregnancy tests?